picqer/bol-retailer-php-client/README.md

 $accessToken = ... // your implementation of getting the access token from the storage
 $client->setAccessToken($accessToken);
 $client->setAccessTokenExpiredCallback(function(\Picqer\BolRetailerV8\Client $client) {
-  // Called at the beginning of a request to the Retailer API when the token was expired.
+  // Called at the beginning of a request to the Retailer API when the access token was expired or non-existent and
+  // after a request that resulted in an error about an expired access token.

   // This callback can attempt to refresh the access token.
-If after this callback the Client
+If after this callback the Client has a valid access token,
-  // has a valid access token, the request will continue.
-Otherwise, it will be aborted with
+  // the request will continue or retried once.
+Otherwise, it will be aborted with an Exception.
-  // an Exception.

   $refreshToken = ... // your implementation of getting the refresh token from the storage
   $client->authenticateByRefreshToken('your-client-id', 'your-client-secret', $refreshToken);